Agoric/documentation/main/getting-started/start-a-project.md

 ```

 The name `demo` is an arbitrary suggestion; in general,
-use `agoric init DIRNAME` with any name you like.
+use `agoric init $DIRNAME` with any name you like.

 The default template is the [Fungible Faucet Dapp](https://github.com/Agoric/dapp-fungible-faucet).
 Learn more about the [available dapp templates](/dapps/dapp-templates.md).